Link Search Menu Expand Document

 EXERCISE

-Excellent!
-You are ready to engage in a bit of code collaboration.
-When you are done, you will see the following values update with your changes:
+You are ready to engage in a bit of mock code collaboration.

 Prerequisites